-Conduct research and generate new knowledge in combinatorics and optimization while learning about and engaging in world-leading research at the cutting edge of quantum information with the Master of Mathematics in Combinatorics and Optimization Collaborative Quantum Information program, offered through the Institute of Quantum Computing.
+Conduct research and generate new knowledge in combinatorics and optimization while learning about and engaging in world-leading research at the cutting edge of quantum information with the Master of Mathematics in Combinatorics and Optimization Collaborative Quantum Information program.

-Along with developing expertise in your area of research, you’ll receive a strong and broad foundation in quantum information science through a wide range of advanced research projects and advanced courses on the foundations, applications and implementation of quantum information processing.
-You’ll be able to seamlessly apply the skills, tools, and knowledge obtained from your field to address some of the most challenging problems the world is facing today.
+In collaboration with the Institute for Quantum Computing (IQC), this program offers unique opportunities to engage in world-leading research in quantum information.
+Along with developing expertise in your area of mathematics research, you’ll receive a strong and broad foundation in quantum information science through a wide range of advanced research projects and advanced courses on the foundations, applications and implementation of quantum information processing.
+You’ll be able to seamlessly apply your skills, tools, and knowledge to address some of the most challenging problems the world is facing today.

 Get solid academic experience with a variety of courses that span the discipline and conduct independent research that generates new knowledge.
 You’ll be prepared to pursue a career in academia or across industries ranging from finance and banking to national defense and government services, to insurance, software and hardware.